 Many of the world's most ground-breaking guitarists studied at Berklee, including Mike Stern, Leni Stern, Kevin Eubanks, Bill Frisell, Gillian Welch, Emily Remler, John Scofield, Steve Vai, St. Vincent, and Adrianne Lenker and Buck Meek of Big Thief.
 Our alumni community includes current and former faculty such as: Mick Goodrick, Pat Metheny, Sheryl Bailey, Wayne Krantz, Tomo Fujita, David Tronzo, and Tim Miller.
 Meet some of our alumni.

-They came to Berklee because of who we are: the world's largest independent music school and the premier institution for the study of today's music.
+They joined our Berklee community because of who we are: the world's largest independent music school and the premier institution for the study of contemporary music.

 Watch this video about studying guitar at Berklee: